denn1s/apple-and-lily/Ch. 5 - Valerie.md

 I forced the memory down and began pulling out what I needed.
 My old canvas paints wouldn't cling to plastic.
 They'd peel and flake no matter how carefully I applied them.
 What I needed was a base.

 My hand found a bottle of primer, the kind that would bite into the surface and hold the color in place.
 Next came a silver enamel, perfect for scratches and edges.
-Then a few shades of grey, some muted whites, a deep red, a dark blue, colors that would match the base plastic of the model.
+Then a few shades of grey, some muted whites, a deep red, a dark blue—colors that would match the base plastic of the model.

 I grabbed one of the leather satchels I used to carry to lessons, pulled it open and dropped the supplies inside.
 The brushes, the paints, the primer.
-They clattered against each other in a messy heap—a small, defiant act against the rigid order Mother had demanded.
+They clattered against each other in a messy heap, a small, defiant act against the rigid order Mother had demanded.

-I didn’t linger.
+I didn't linger.
 The air in here felt heavier with every breath, thick with ghosts I had no wish to face.
 Slinging the bag over my shoulder, I shut the closet door and walked quickly out of the room.

 Back to her room.